isomerpages/imda-tradetrust/_about/Legality Guide.md

 description: ""
 ---
 <h3><strong>Legality Guide</strong></h3>
-<p>Previously, usage of electronic versions of bills of lading had been difficult
+<p>Previously, usage of electronic versions of bills of lading faced difficulties
-due to technological and legal challenges in establishing which is the "original document" and "who possesses it".
+due to technological and legal challenges in establishing the original document and its rightful owner.
 TradeTrust is designed to facilitate systems to achieve the requirements set out in the UNCITRAL Model Law on Electronic Transferable Records (MLETR) to address these difficulties.</p>
 <p><strong>Instead of relying wholly on contract law, your TradeTrust-enabled electronic documents can be supported by statutory law in compliant jurisdictions.</strong>
 </p>
 <blockquote>
 <p>When using these electronic documents across MLETR-aligned and/or non-MLETR-aligned
-jurisdiction, it is recommended to expressly choose a governing law and jurisdiction provision for the documents with a MLETR-compliant jurisdiction.</p>
+jurisdictions, it is recommended to expressly choose a governing law and jurisdiction provision for the documents with a MLETR-compliant jurisdiction.</p>
 </blockquote>
-<p>Using an example of a shipment from a non MLETR-compliant jurisdiction
+<p>Using an example of a shipment from a non-MLETR-compliant jurisdiction
-like China to Singapore, as long as the TradeTrust-enabled electronic Bill of Lading (eBL) issued by carrier is governed by a MLETR-compliant jurisdiction such as Singapore, that eBL will most likely be considered in accordance with the MLETR as applied under Singapore law and be treated as equivalent to a paper bill of lading.
-That is the same position with regard to express choice of law and jurisdiction as under current law.</p>
+like China to Singapore: As long as the TradeTrust-enabled electronic Bill of Lading (eBL) issued by the carrier is governed by a MLETR-compliant jurisdiction such as Singapore, that eBL will most likely be considered in accordance with the MLETR as applied under Singapore law, and be treated as equivalent to a paper bill of lading.
+That is the same position with regards to express choice of law and jurisdiction as current law.</p>
-<p>Some other MLETR-compliant jurisdictions include<strong> </strong>the<strong> </strong>Kingdom
+<p>Some other MLETR-compliant jurisdictions include<strong> </strong>the<strong> </strong>UK;
-of Great Britain and Northern Ireland, New York, Delaware, the Abu Dhabi Global Markets in the United Arab Emirates and <a href="https://uncitral.un.org/en/texts/ecommerce/modellaw/electronic_transferable_records/status" rel="noopener noreferrer nofollow" target="_blank">more</a>.</p>
+New York and Delaware in the US, the Abu Dhabi Global Market in the United Arab Emirates, and <a href="https://uncitral.un.org/en/texts/ecommerce/modellaw/electronic_transferable_records/status" rel="noopener noreferrer nofollow" target="_blank">more</a>.</p>
 <p>IMDA engaged Stephenson Harwood LLP (in alliance with Virtus Law LLP),
 with input on US law aspects from Blank Rome LLP, to develop a TradeTrust Legality Guide.
-You will find</p>
+In it you will find</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>How TradeTrust addresses legal and technical issues that have prevented